Alexander Jannaeus: Intervention of Cleopatra III

 Realising that her son had amassed a formidable force in Judea, Cleopatra appointed Jewish generals Ananias and Chelkias to command her forces.
-She too also went with a fleet towards Judea.
+She went with a fleet towards Judea.
 When Cleopatra arrived at Ptolemais, the people refused her entry, so she besieged the city.
 Ptolemy, believing Syria was defenseless, withdrew to Cyprus after his miscalculation.
 While in pursuit of Ptolemy, Chelkias died in Coele-Syria.

 The war abruptly came to an end with Ptolemy fleeing to Cyprus.
 Alexander then approached Cleopatra.
 Bowing before her, he requested to retain his rule.
 Cleopatra was urged by her subordinates to annex Judea.
-However, Ananias demanded she consider the residential Egyptian Jews who were the main support of her throne.
+Ananias demanded she consider the residential Egyptian Jews who were the main support of her throne.
 This induced Cleopatra to modify her longings for Judea.
-Alexander though would meet her demands and suspend his campaigns.
+Alexander met her demands and suspended his campaigns.
 These negotiations took place at Scythopolis.
 Cleopatra died five years later.
 Confident, after her death, Alexander found himself free to continue with new campaigns.